jcmturner/vault-secret-id-receiver/README.md

 ```
 * VaultURL - the URL of the vault server (eg https://vault.example.com:8200).
 * MaxRetries - sets the number of retries that will be used in the case of certain errors against the vault.
-* CACertFile - the signing CA certificate of the vault URL that will be trusted.
+* CACertFile - the CA certificate, to be trusted, which signed the vault URL's certificate.
 * ClientCert - the certificate that the application will use to communicate with the vault and on the ReST interface that listens for the wrapped secret ID.
 * ClientKey - the private key of the ClientCert.
-* ReceivePort - the TCP port the library will listen on for the ReST interface to which the wrapped secret ID should be posted.
+* ReceivePort - the TCP port the library's ReST interface will listen on to which the wrapped secret ID should be posted.
 * RoleID - the role ID for the [AppRole](https://www.vaultproject.io/docs/auth/approle.html) authentication method.

 ### Usage